MultiplEYE-COST/wg1-experiment-implementation/README.md

    an account

-2. Set up your virtual environment (e.g. conda) with the python version specified (python 3.9), see above
+2. Set up your virtual environment (e.g. conda) with the python version specified (python 3.9)

 3. Go to the folder where SR Research is installed and then to the Python folder in the SampleExperiments.
 In there you